nanoc/nanoc.app/content/doc/deploying.md

 ### Deleting stray files

-nanoc will, by default, only update files that have changes, and not remove any files from the remote destination.
-If you _do_ want to let <kbd>nanoc deploy</kbd> remove any files on the destination that are not part of the nanoc site, you can modify the options used for rsync to include `--delete-after`, like this:
+Nanoc will, by default, only update files that have changes, and not remove any files from the remote destination.
+If you _do_ want to let <kbd>nanoc deploy</kbd> remove any files on the destination that are not part of the Nanoc site, you can modify the options used for rsync to include `--delete-after`, like this:

 <pre title="Custom rsync options in the deployment configuration"><code class="language-yaml">options: [ '-aP', '--delete-after' ]</code></pre>

-CAUTION: This will remove all files and directories that do not correspond to nanoc items in the destination.
+CAUTION: This will remove all files and directories that do not correspond to Nanoc items in the destination.
 Make sure that the destination does not contain anything that you still need.

 With GitHub Pages or Bitbucket
 ------------------------------